gmalewicz/golf-kubernetes/README.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-Note: You need to reopen ubuntu session to make kubectl working for your user otherwise use sudo \
 Note: Cluster is synchronized with repository main branch

 ## Work in progress